caleb531/automata/README.md

 ```

 Please note that each tuple contains a reference to (not a copy of) the current
-`TuringMachineTape` object.
+`TMTape` object.
 Therefore, if you wish to store the tape at every
 step, you must copy the tape as you iterate over the machine configurations (as
 shown above).